ndaneil/interactive-3d-screen/README.md

         self.draw_scene()
 ```

 To draw multiple shapes which may overlap when displayed, we need to enable blending between them and define how it should be achieved.
 After that, we can start drawing.

-Since I am new to OpenGL, I kept the demo to drawing simple shapes, quads and triangles.
-You can find the full [source code linked to the guide](https://github.com/ndaneil/interactive-3d-screen), so I won't cover every part of the drawing.
+I am new to OpenGL, so I kept the demo to drawing simple shapes: quads and triangles.
+You can find the full [source code linked to the guide](https://github.com/ndaneil/interactive-3d-screen), so I won't cover every part of the code responsible for drawing the scenes.
 There are two helper functions I created, one to draw a checkerboard background (`draw_checkerboard_box`) and one to draw octahedrons (`draw_octahedron`).
 Both are available in the source code.
 Scene 1 is simple the checkerboard.
 Scene 2 adds triangles arranged along three axes, each containing ten triangles.
 For openGL, first `glBegin` needs to be called with the shape type, then shapes can be drawn, finally `glEnd()` needs to be called.
 For triangles, I needed to set the color and the three vertices for each triangle.

 ``` python
     def draw_scene(self):